 All courses (of course), come at different price points.

-At the end of a good course, your mind should be open to eliminate the silence around death-related topics, decrease the anxiety surrounding death, and dismantle the foundation of inequality, racism, and social marginalization at end of life.
+At the end of the course, your mind should be open to eliminate the silence around death-related topics, decrease the anxiety surrounding death, and dismantle the foundation of inequality, racism, and social marginalization at end of life.

-The lessons should also include logistical planning for the times before, during, and after death.
+The IAP lessons also include logistical planning for the times before, during, and after death.

 Essentially Eolds help their patients map out their deaths, by talking to them about their wishes, their life, and how they would like to spend their last days.

-You should be able to provide non-judgmental, non-medical support, and play an important role to those nearing the end of their time in this world.
+At the end of the course you should be able to provide non-judgmental support, and play an important role to those nearing the end of their time in this world.

 Other various tasks expected of an end-of-life doula, can include everything in the list below.